code-423n4/2024-05-arbitrum-foundation/README.md

 - Assuming there is at least one honest participant, no incorrect assertions or edges can be confirmed.
 - Honest parties can always retrieve their assertion stakes and challenge bonds
 - History commitments and their proofs can’t be manipulated somehow.
-- Issues that the security council could fix during the grace period are still in scope if they are the result of an incorrect resolution of the challenge protocol.
+- Issues that the security council could fix are still in scope.

 ## All trusted roles in the protocol